andreafabrizi/DNSProxy/README.md

 The one and only choice left was to vehiculate DNS message INSIDE another standard protocol that could be -indeed- ecapsulated within TOR.

-That protocol of choice was -obviously and again- HTTP, now in it's most secure implementation, HTTPS.
+The protocol of choice was HTTP, now in it's most secure implementation, HTTPS.

 That many many tests (started in 2010) got a bit out of control up to the point that I was invited to collaborate with IETF board to the developement and